Take it or leave it…

 To save a search, it’s really simple.

-Just click on “Save Search” on the top right of the search interface.
+Just click “Save Search” on the top right of the search interface.

-This feature is so underestimated yet so useful for linkedin outreach.
-No need to look for new leads every week, they will come directly at you.
+You won’t need to look for new leads every week; they will come directly at you.

-When you are doing prospecting, you want to make sure that you won’t contact your past or current clients and your competitors.
+When prospecting, you want to avoid contacting your past or current clients and competitors.

 To do that:

-All the people working in the companies inside your account list will be excluded.
+All those working in the companies on your account list will be excluded.

-Sales Navigator comes with 50 inmails credits per month.
+Sales Navigator comes with 50 InMail credits per month.

-Inmail are basically messages you can send to people you are not connected with to skip the connection request step.
+InMail is a message you can send to people you’re not connected with to skip the connection request step.

-This amount is obviously way too low if you want to prospect on LinkedIn at scale.
+This amount is way too low if you want to prospect on LinkedIn at scale.
+So, in this video, you will find 3 tips for unlimited InMails on LinkedIn.

 Ok.

-But to really be in the top 1% of Sales Navigator users, you still must learn a few things.
+But to really be among the top 1% of Sales Navigator users, you still need to learn a few things.

 Especially on how the search engine works.

 Sales Navigator has many benefits.
-It is clearly one of the best tool to prospect on linkedin.
+It’s one of the best tools for prospecting on LinkedIn.

-However, if you trust it blindly, you will end up reaching out to people that have nothing to do with your client.
+However, if you trust it blindly, you will contact people with nothing to do with your Persona.

 The consequence is that many sales spend hours cleaning lists of prospects.